 A day to explore Washington Island is barely enough and biking the island makes it even more of a challenge to fit it all in, but in the fall with the cooler temperatures, it is the best.
 The must-do stops are the Norwegian stavkirke, the Jacobsen Museum at Little Lake, the Art & Nature Center, Schoolhouse Beach, Jackson Harbor and a lawyer for lunch at KK Fiske & Granary; all done in whatever order you can manage and still get on the last ferry back to the mainland.
 Once back on the mainland, celebrate your day at JJ’s, the local watering hole in Sister Bay, with margaritas and fish tacos.

 Last chance to select those apples and pumpkins to take home.
 Koepsel’s, Seaquist’s and Wood Markets are all brimming with temptations.
 En route between markets make sure you stop at Fine Line Designs and the Hardy Gallery.
 Lunch is at the Village Café in Egg Harbor.
 One last hike at Bay Shore Blufflands Preserve before beer tasting & dining at Bier Zot in Sister Bay.
-On to the Door Community Auditorium for an Northern Sky Theater performance, the same troop of actors that perform outside in the summer take their special brand of smile making indoors.
+On to the Door Community Auditorium for a Northern Sky Theater performance, the same troop of actors that perform outside in the summer take their special brand of smile making indoors.

-Take copies of the recipes for the morning’s pumpkin muffins and cinnamon apples along to help recreate your stay’s memories once home.
 We’ll bid you farewell, knowing you will return.
 Stop in Sturgeon Bay for one last Door County experience.
 The shops on Third Avenue are plentiful and you must visit Popelka Trenchard Glass after lunching at Bluefront Cafe.